abstractmachines/abramov-redux-egghead/README.md

 ## Refactoring: Extracting Presentational Components: AddTodo (video 21)

-Extract input and button into separate presentational components called AddTodo.
-AddTodo will be a functional component (with the requisite  <AddTodo /> replacing it inside TodoApp.)
+Extract input and button into separate presentational Components called AddTodo.
+AddTodo will be a functional Component (with the requisite  <AddTodo /> replacing it inside TodoApp.)

 Extracted Presentational (Dumb) Component: AddTodo
 ```
 const AddTodo = ({
   addTodoClick
 }) => {
-  let input // functional components = no this; declare locally; let mutate (no const)
+  let input // functional Components = no this; declare locally; let mutate (no const)

   return (
     <div>